zdave-parity/jam-np/simple.md

 again, using shards retrieved with protocol 140.
 When using this protocol, the guarantor can verify the correctness of each response as it is received, requesting shards from a different assurer in the case of an incorrect response.
-If the reconstructed segment and proof are still inconsistent, then it can be concluded that the erasure root is invalid.
+If the reconstructed segment and proof are still inconsistent, then it can be concluded that the erasure-root is invalid.

 The number of segment shards requested in a single stream should not exceed $W_M = 2^{11}$ (this constant is defined in the GP).